Factbox: Mexico's presidential candidates at the start of campaigning

 ANDRES MANUEL LOPEZ OBRADOR

-He could usher in a Mexican government less accommodating toward the United States, where President Donald Trump has stoked trade tensions with Mexico and aggressively moved to curb immigration.
+He could usher in a Mexican government less accommodating toward the United States, where Trump has stoked trade tensions with Mexico and aggressively moved to curb immigration.
+Trump's pledge to build a wall on the U.S.-Mexican border was a main theme of his 2016 U.S. presidential campaign.

-Variously described as a leftist, a populist and a nationalist, 64 year-old Lopez Obrador has aimed for a moderate tone in this campaign, touting a slogan of "peace and love" and saying he is not looking for revenge against the current government.
+Variously described as a leftist, a populist and a nationalist, Lopez Obrador, 64, has aimed for a moderate tone in this campaign.
+His slogan is "peace and love," and he says he is not looking for revenge against the current government.

-But Lopez Obrador, a former Mexico City mayor, has also promised to review recently awarded oil contracts and threatened to cancel the capital's new airport, spooking investors.
+But the former Mexico City mayor has also promised to review recently awarded oil contracts and threatened to cancel the capital's new airport, spooking investors.

 When he narrowly lost his first presidential bid in 2006, he contested the result and organized a sit-in that closed one of the main thoroughfares in Mexico City for weeks, causing chaos.
 Lopez Obrador says he has changed since then.